2Taps/RestpayBridge/README.md

             Write message data to this column: Payload AWS IOT IAM rule engine role: restpay_{$env}_{$software_id}_pc_tasks_to_dynamodb

-Auto Updater

-    IMPORTANT:
-        When you are ready to deploy the update
-        You must update package.json with new version otherwise the auto updater will do nothing

-    There are two methods that the app is updated
-        1 - When the file main.js is started
-        2 - When you publish any message to the AWS IOT Topic: restpay-{$env}-{$software_id}-pc-update
-            IMPORTANT: the auto update relies on package.json version attribute and it takes some minutes for git to update the file after commit
-            Better to wait like 10 minutes

-    CAREFULL:
-        The auto updater will stop the app and may lose incoming/processing messages Better to release the updates at morning start Take extra care with the update method 2 above

 Instalation on AWS

     ------- (ONLY IF NOT ALREADY DONE) -------